 What Is Acupuncture Used to Treat?

 Acupuncture is widely accepted as an integrative treatment for pain, both chronic and acute.
 This is helpful in our South Florida rehab center because most facilities treat short and long-term pain with opioids, which are extremely addictive.
-If a person is coming to the Florida House Experience for addiction treatment, treating pain through non-addictive means is conducive to recovery.
+If a person is coming to FHE Health for addiction treatment, treating pain through non-addictive means is conducive to recovery.

 Pain isn’t the only thing acupuncture is used to treat, however.
 Other common conditions treated with acupuncture and other Traditional Chinese Medicine (TCM) are, according to the Mayo Clinic: